SommerAntje/sommerantje.github.io/contents/de/blog/deploy-nuxt-app-to-github-pages.md

   A CNAME Record from www.antje-sommer.de to sommerantje.github.io

 ```
+**Basically you want to create a mapping like this:**

+The apex domain antje-sommer.de points to the GitHub IPs,
+while the subdomain www.antje-sommer.de leads to the CNAME sommerantje.github.io, which GitHub points back to the apex domain.

 As last steps I had to set my apex domain to the cname configuration inside the **cd.yml** where I have set up the peaceiris/actions-gh-pages@v3 for the deployment.